 An education is not received.
-It is achieved.
+It is achieved. - Anonymous

-- Anonymous

-Reading Questions Reading questions will be posted on the course WWW page, along with careful directions about submitting your responses.
+Reading Questions Reading questions are posted on the course WWW page, along with careful directions about submitting your responses.
 These are due to me by midnight the evening before we begin discussing a new chapter.
 These should be submitted to the email address announced in class, not my beezer@ups.edu address.

-Sage Exercises For each chapter there will be an assigned exercise to work in Sage.
-These will be due on the day of the problem session preceding the quiz on that chapter, as a Sage worksheet attached to an email sent to the same address as for reading questions.
+Sage Exercises For each chapter there will be assigned exercises to work in Sage.
+These will be due on the discussion day following the lectures for each chapter, as a Sage worksheet attached to an email sent to the same address as for the reading questions.

-Exams There will be four one-hour exams - see the attached sheet for (very) tentative dates - at the conclusion of each two chapters.
+Exams There will be four one-hour exams - see the attached sheet for tentative dates - at the conclusion of each two chapters.
 The lowest of your exam scores will be dropped.
-The comprehensive final exam will be given at 8 AM on Monday, May 10.
+The comprehensive final exam will be given at 8 AM on Wednesday, May 9.
 The final exam cannot be given at any other time, so be certain that you do not make any travel plans that conflict, and also be aware that I will allow you to work longer on the final exam than just the two-hour scheduled block of time.